Yandex Cloud

 The host class determines the computing power allocated for each host in a cluster.
 When you change the host class for a cluster, all existing hosts change accordingly.

-The host class also determines which disk types are available:
+The host class determines the available disk types:

 • s1, s2, s3, m2, m3, c3: network-ssd, network-hdd, local-ssd, network-ssd-nonreplicated, network-ssd-io-m3.